 The WDEQ mobilized water sampling crews to the study area on October 25, 2017.
 As of November 17, 2017 a total of 53 water sources have been sampled.
 Collected samples have been sent to the DEQ Water Quality Lab in Cheyenne and Energy Labs in Gillette and will be analyzed for the analytes identified in the Gillette Madison Well Field Private Water Well Sampling List (Click here to view).
 Of the 55 locations, 32 were domestic wells, 12 were identified as domestic/stock wells, 10 were stock wells and one location was a spring.

 Questions regarding this effort can be directed to Nicole Twing at Nicole.email@example.com or 307-777-8275.

-An advisory group consisting of an Executive Committee and four (4) working groups has been established to facilitate and oversee the development of plans and schedules to implement preferred options that address the overall objective to investigate the cause of impacts to private wells in the study area.
-The Executive Committee consists of one representative from DEQ, Water Development Office, State Engineers Office, Oil and Gas Conservation Commission and the City of Gillette.
-The DEQ representative is the chairperson of the executive committee.
+An advisory group consisting of an Executive Committee and three (3) working groups have been established to facilitate and oversee the development of plans and schedules, to implement preferred options that address the overall objective, and to investigate the cause of impacts to private wells in the study area.
+The Executive Committee consists of one (1) representative each from WDEQ, Water Development Office, State Engineers Office, Oil and Gas Conservation Commission, and the City of Gillette.
+The WDEQ representative is the chairperson of the executive committee.
 In addition, the working group has hired an independent consultant to assist with the data review and investigation of the cause of impacts.